xHeXifx/LANControl/README.md

 2 seperate logs are stored.

-**restshutdown.log** in the files location stores detailed logs on pretty much everything from the server spinning up to routes being called.
+**LANControl.log** in the files location stores detailed logs on pretty much everything from the server spinning up to routes being called.

 The simpleLog in .env provides simple logs saying when routes are called along with the IP and headers of the client that requested.